deplicator/second-front-exercise/readme.md

-# Exercise for Second Front Systems
+# Exercise for Second Front Systems - Some Kind of Book Search

 https://github.com/second-front/exercise